eduk8s-labs/lab-getting-started-with-carvel/workshop/content/exercises/7-pushing-images-to-a-registry.md

 ...
 ```

+This time the build should be successful.

 If we inspect again the application we see the new referenced image:

 ```execute-1
 kapp inspect -a simple-app --raw --filter-kind Deployment --tty=false | kbld inspect -f-
 ```

+For example:

 ```
 Images